-The school is committed to ensuring that children are aware of behaviour towards them that is not acceptable and how they can keep themselves safe.
-All children know that we have senior members of staff with responsibility for child protection and they are made aware of whom these persons are.
+Our school is committed to ensuring that children are aware of behaviour towards them that is not acceptable and how they can keep themselves safe.
+All children are aware that they can speak to any member of staff regarding any thing that is concerning them.
 We inform children of whom they might talk to, both in and out of school, their right to be listened to and heard and what steps can be taken to protect them from harm.

-Subjects such as Personal, Social and Health Education discuss relevant safeguarding issues with the children.
-Please see the e-safety section of this policy for further details on this topic.
+Subjects such as PSHE and SRE discuss relevant safeguarding issues with the children.